Wildwood Crest School District

+History

-The district is classified by the New Jersey Department of Education as being in District Factor Group "B", the second-lowest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "B", the second-lowest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.